Red Velvet Cake with Cream Cheese Frosting

 This is the holy grail of layer cakes.
 The most romantic, gorgeous, vibrant cake of all time.
 The “I can’t quite put my finger on the flavor” cake.
 Dense, yet soft ‘n light.
 The sweet marriage of buttermilk and vanilla with a little cocoa on the side.
 Tall, dramatic, and completely covered in tangy cream cheese frosting.

-This, everyone, is one and only red velvet.
+This, everyone, is one and only red velvet cake.

 Enough red velvet rambling, let me tell you about my specific recipe.
 There are reasons I use specific ingredients, certain amounts, and unique mixing techniques, so pay attention if you’re looking to recreate this cake at home.

-Important red velvet cake tip #4: The eggs.
+- Whip the eggs.
 I could write an entire post about my red velvet/egg methodology.
 I’ll try to avoid boring you by summarizing it.
 This is a very large layer cake, so you’ll be using 4 large eggs to provide richness, structure, binding, etc. You will separate the eggs before going into the red velvet cake batter.
 The yolks are beaten in with the creamed butter/sugar, then beat the egg whites to a frothy consistency and fold them in last.
 What is the point of this?
 I find that the fluffiest texture is achieved this way.
 Beating the egg whites incorporates air which, when folded into the cake batter, creates airy volume.
 (As opposed to just weighing it down.)
-So, there ya go.

-Important red velvet cake tip #5: Buttermilk is a must.
+- Buttermilk is a must.
 A little tangy, a lot of moisture, and ultra creamy.
 You can’t make this red velvet cake without it!
 Besides what buttermilk does for the taste and texture of red velvet cake, it also helps to activate the baking soda to leaven the cake.
 The vinegar does too- and it helps brighten the red color.
 Don’t get scared, a touch of vinegar is normal in red velvet desserts!
 You cannot taste it.
 Back to buttermilk, though.
 You can make a DIY version at home that works wonderfully in this red velvet cake recipe.
-In fact, in my cake testing (who wants to raid my freezer full of red velvet cake?)
-I tried both ways.
-Using actual buttermilk and using the DIY version.
+In fact, I tried both ways in my recipe testing.
+(Who wants to raid my freezer full of red velvet cake?)
 Both fantastic and identical in appearance, texture, and flavor.
 See my recipe notes for how to make a DIY buttermilk if you do not keep it on hand.

 I really want you to make this cake, but I just have a couple more things before I leave you with the recipe.
 The cake layers are very thick.
 I love the look of nice, thick layers in a red velvet cake.
 You can bake this cake into three layers instead of two.
-Please see my recipe notes for further information.
+See recipe notes.

 As I mention above, I love to use cream cheese frosting on my red velvet cakes.
 You can use another frosting you like such as vanilla or chocolate.
 In my opinion, cream cheese pairs best with the flavor of red velvet.
 I decorate the cake with cake crumbs.
 These are crumbs from the cake layers themselves.
 The cakes bake up to be quite tall, so I level them off with a large serrated knife and then crumble up that thin piece of cake to use as garnish.
 Pretty easy, right?
 Waste not want not.